kammitama5/kammitama5.github.io/_posts/2023-08-20-Sunday-August-20th.md

 <img src="/images1/roudy23/roudy2.png" width="300">

 - We had indian food!
 Mine was a paneer dosa!
 It's been a while since I've had good indian food.
-I was just in Texas, so opting for good indian food was a great choice as I don't know when I'll experience that again!
+I was just in Texas (so I ate myself full of TexMex, tacos, etc), so opting for good indian food was a great choice as I don't know when I'll experience that again!

 <img src="/images1/roudy23/roudy3.png" width="300">